anywhichway/dot-async-data/README.md

 Once you have a `dotAsyncData` object, you can access it to any depth using standard dot notation, just put an `await` at the start and finish it with `()`.

-If a dot path can't be resolved it will simpoly return `undefined`.
+If a dot path can't be resolved it will simply return `undefined`.
 No more errors half way down a path because of a missing entity!
 (We will probably add a `strict` mode if you want the errors).

 ### Built-in Functions

-Some must be inline, others can be referenced via dot notation, e.g. `value[$max]` and `value.$max`.
-If a function must be inline, then to use it the `dotAsyncData` object must have been created with `{inline:true}`.
+Some must be inline.
+Many can be referenced inline and via dot notation, e.g. `value[$max]` and `value.$max`.
+Unless otherwise noted, if a function is flagged as inline, then to use it the `dotAsyncData` object must have been created with `{inline:true}`.

 Unless otherwise noted, functions that would typically work only on arrays or object are not polymorphic, i.e. if $max is called on a single numeric value, then `undefined` is returned.